Staff and board

 To reach Adil, drop him an email.

-Karine Jaouich, Director of Operations
+Karine Jaouich, Director of Finance and Special Projects

 To reach Karine, drop her an email.

-To reach Dave, drop him an email.
+To reach Joanna, drop her an email.

 Timna Ben-Ari, Executive Assistant